 - Section 1: Introduction

 - Section 2: Methodology

-- Section 3: South Staffs Water's revised draft WRMP24
+- Section 3: South Staffs Water's WRMP24

 - Section 4: HRA Stage 1 Screening

+- Section 5: Stage 2 Appropriate Assessment: River Mease SAC

-- Section 5: Strategic in-combination assessment
+- Section 6: Strategic in-combination assessment

-- Section 6: HRA conclusions
+- Section 7: HRA conclusions

-4 As noted, the 2019 amendment to the Habitats Regulations largely carried forward the provisions and terminology of the 2017 Regulations, and so the term 'European site' is currently retained and for all practical purposes the definition is essentially unchanged.
+&lt;sup>4 As noted, the 2019 amendment to the Habitats Regulations largely carried forward the provisions and terminology of the 2017 Regulations, and so the term 'European site' is currently retained and for all practical purposes the definition is essentially unchanged.
 European sites are therefore: any Special Area of Conservation (SAC) from the point at which the European Commission and the UK Government agreed the site as a 'Site of Community Importance' (SCI) (if this was before 31 Jan 2020); any classified Special Protection Area (SPA); and any candidate SAC (cSAC).
 However, the term is also commonly used when referring to potential SPAs (pSPAs), to which the provisions of Article 4(4) of Directive 2009/147/EC (the 'new wild birds directive') are applied; and to possible SACs (pSACs) and listed Ramsar Sites, to which the provisions of the Habitats Regulations are applied a matter of Government policy (NPPF para.
 181; TAN5 para.
 5.1.3) when considering development proposals that may affect them.
 "European site" is therefore used in this document in its broadest sense, as an umbrella term for all of the above designated sites.
-Note, it is likely that this term will be supplanted at some point in the future although an appropriate UK-wide sites defined by Regulation 8; the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 does not offer a direct alternative to "European site" but uses the term 'National Site Network' in place of 'Natura 2000').
+Note, it is likely that this term will be supplanted at some point in the future although an appropriate UK-wide aiternative has not yet been agreed (e.g. the NPPF in England has adopted the term 'Habitats sites' to refer collectively to those sites defined by Regulation 8; the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 does not offer a direct alternative to "European site" but uses the term 'National Site Network' in place of 'Natura 2000').

-5 'European offshore marine sites' are defined by Regulation 18 of The Conservation of Offshore Marine Habitats and Species Regulations 2017; these regulations cover waters (and hence sites) over 12 nautical miles from the coast.
+&lt;sup>5 'European offshore marine sites' are defined by Regulation 18 of The Conservation of Offshore Marine Habitats and Species Regulations 2017; these regulations cover waters (and hence sites) over 12 nautical miles from the coast.

-6 The term 'Appropriate Assessment' has been historically used to describe the process of assessment; however, the process is more typically referred to as 'Habitats Regulations Assessment' (HRA), with the term 'Appropriate Assessment' limited to a specific stage within the process.
+&lt;sup>6 The term 'Appropriate Assessment' has been historically used to describe the process of assessment; however, the process is more typically referred to as 'Habitats Regulations Assessment' (HRA), with the term 'Appropriate Assessment' limited to a specific stage within the process.

-7 Also referred to as the 'test of significance'.
+&lt;sup>7 Also referred to as the 'test of significance'.

-8 Also referred to as the 'integrity test'.
+&lt;sup>8 Also referred to as the 'integrity test'.